This guide sets out current guidance about using campus, face coverings and social distancing.

 NHS Covid-19 testing on campus

-Staff and students who are accessing campus need to be tested each week.
+Staff and students who are accessing campus should be tested each week.
 Book a test